Boswecw/Boswell-web-solid/DEPLOY_RENDER.md

 - `INTAKE_EMAIL`

 ## Notes
-- Intake submissions append to `public/forge/intake/intake-submissions.jsonl` (ephemeral disk on Render).
+- Intake submissions append to `public/forge/intake/intake-submissions.jsonl`.
+- This storage is non-durable on Render; email is the primary notification.